-The Post-Baccalaureate Teacher Certification Program in Dance is designed for college graduates seeking initial teacher certification as a teacher of dance in school settings.
-This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
+This Post-Baccalaureate Teacher Certification Program in Dance (K-12) is designed for college graduates seeking initial teacher certification in the subject area of Dance.
+The streamlined, rigorous, and sequential program of professional teacher preparation studies combines theory, research, field experience, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
 The clinical experience (student teaching and seminar) at the end of the program requires full-time enrollment for one semester.

 Kathleen M. Pierce, Ph.D.

 Professor & Director of Post-Baccalaureate Teacher Certification/Master of Arts in Teaching (MAT) Programs

 Bierenbaum Fisher Hall 202

 Associated Departments: Department of Graduate Education, Leadership, and Counseling and Department of Theatre and Dance

 |CURR 703||Inclusive Literacy Practices Across Content Areas||3|